OliverCulleyDeLange/location-alarm/README.md

 - Allow multiple geofences to be active
 - Other actions when in geofence
 - Inverse location alarm (anchor watch)
-- Voice commands "Hey google, wake me when i get to woolwhich
+- Voice commands "Hey google, wake me when i get to woolwich
 - Weekly notifications - caught up on x hours extra sleep this week
+- S Firebase app distribution